layline-io/layline-doc/docs/03-assets/connections/asset-connection-kafka.md

 This usually helps to resolve the issue.

-:::note Attention: Connection is not tested between browser and endpoint Please note that the connection test is not performed between your web browser and the backend.
+:::info Attention: Connection is not tested between browser and endpoint Please note that the connection test is not performed between your web browser and the backend.
 Connection data is rather sent to the Configuration Server first, which then tries to establish the connection between itself and the endpoint.
 In case you run into a connection error, please therefore check whether the endpoint can be reached from the viewpoint of the Configuration Server.

+This also does not warrant, that a connection can be established from your deployment on a Reactive Engine, as this will only be evaluated at runtime of the Workflow utilizing this Connection Asset.
+The Reactive Engine must be able to reach the configured endpoint, or otherwise connection at runtime will fail.
 :::

 ## Related Topics